What Happened To Granger's Animals After He Confessed In Bradford's Narrative?

 Leviticus 20:ten reads, "the man that committeth infidelity with some other man's wife, even he that committeth infidelity with his neighbour'due south wife, the adulterer and the adulteress shall surely exist put to death."
 Here again, the laws of Plymouth reflect an ideal ready forth as the police of God -- adultery was punishable by decease.
 Still, why was the police force qualified with the phrase "to exist punished?"
 The twenty-second chapter of Deuteronomy restates the constabulary of Leviticus, simply proceeds to qualify that police force.
 I believe that the post-obit verses may explicate the confusion reflected in the 1636 codification of laws.

-22. If a man be institute lying with a adult female married to an husband, then they shall both of them die, both the man that lay with the woman, and the woman: and so shalt thou put away evil from Israel.
+Co-ordinate to the Bible, betrothed women who were raped and protested could not be put to death for an deed of adultery.
+The passage does non specify what should happen to a wife if she cries out.22.
+If a man be institute lying with a adult female married to an husband, then they shall both of them die, both the man that lay with the woman, and the woman: and so shalt thou put away evil from Israel.
 23. If a damsel that is a virgin be matrimonial unto an husband, and a human find her in the urban center, and lie with her; 24.
 And then ye shall bring them both out unto the gate of that city, and ye shall stone them with stones that they dice; the damsel, because she cried not, being in the city; and the man, because he hath humbled his neighbour's married woman: and so g shalt put away evil from amid yous.
 25. But if a man discover a betrothed dryad in the field, and the human being force her, and prevarication with her: and so the human being only that lay with her shall die: 26.
 But unto the damsel one thousand shalt do nil; there is in the damsel no sin worthy of death: for equally when a man riseth confronting his neighbour, and slayeth him, however is this affair: 27.
 For he constitute her in the field, and the matrimonial damsel cried, and there was none to save her.

 Like Hebrew law, seventeenth century Puritans defined adultery as any deed of fornication with a married or betrothed woman.
 The definition has serious implications not only for the people living under the law, but also for the interpretation of the Plymouth courtroom data.
 Married men who had sexual intercourse with unmarried women were punished for fornication, non adultery.
 Therefore, examination of the cases of adultery within the colony is not a truthful reflection of the caste of adultery in Plymouth.
 John Demos points out that "the master business organisation, the essential element of sin, was the woman's infidelity to her hubby" (1970:97).
 The chemical element that sets adultery cases autonomously from acts of fornication is the criminal offence done to the husband.
 Every bit I shall shortly show, adultery was 1 reason a husband could exist divorced from his wife.
 The double standard reflected in this particular crime will be discussed in greater length in some other section.